Partial Differentiation

 Directional Derivative

-Recall from one-dimensional calculus that the derivative of at a point is:
+Recall from 1D calculus that the derivative of at a point is:

 This is the slope of the function at : how much does change when we take a tiny step of size away from ?
 Geometrically, it is the same intuition behind — the slope of a line is simply the ratio of the vertical rise to the horizontal run, i.e., .